By John Hilton

 John Hilton III

-John Hilton III (firstname.lastname@example.org) is an assistant professor of ancient scripture at BYU.
+John Hilton III (firstname.lastname@example.org) was an assistant professor of ancient scripture at BYU when this was written.

 “Do you think that the weapons buildup we are seeing in some countries will lead to Armageddon?”

 It was a priesthood session of stake conference, and the presiding General Authority had opened the meeting to questions.
 He looked at the person who had asked the question and simply responded, “I don’t know.
 Next question.”

 Throughout the meeting, the General Authority was asked many questions, several of which did not have answers that could be found in the scriptures or teachings of living prophets.
 To each of these questions, he answered, “I don’t know.”

 One of the major temptations gospel teachers face is the feeling that they need to answer every question—even questions to which there are no answers.

 The prophet Alma once found himself at a point where he had reached the limits of his knowledge.
 Speaking of the sacred records, Alma said, “And who knoweth but what they will be the means of bringing many thousands of them, yea, and also many thousands of our stiffnecked brethren, the Nephites, who are now hardening their hearts in sin and iniquities, to the knowledge of their Redeemer?
 Now these mysteries are not yet fully made known unto me; therefore I shall forbear” (Alma 37:10–11; emphasis added).
 Alma was able to resist the temptation to speculate on issues that he didn’t fully understand and to “forbear,” or leave those matters alone.